 Welcome to the Eagles

 To encourage a love of reading, the children in Eagles can earn loyalty stamps for every book they have read.
-After they have read 6 books and filled their loyalty cards, they will be entered into a prize draw to win a new book from me.
+After they have read 6 books, and filled their loyalty cards, they will be entered into a prize draw to win a new book.
 A winner will be selected at random at the end of each half term.
-Well done to Ethan on being our first winner!

-Please see the files below for knowledge organisers linked to our new topics: A Christmas Carol in English, Natural Resources in geography, Light in science and Coding in computing.
-In addition, I have added one for the Year 6 grammar terms that the children need to know too.
-It would be really useful to download and/or print a copy for your child to refer to at home as they help to explain key concepts topic vocabulary that they need to be familiar with.
-A copy is kept in their books too.
+Please see the files below for a knowledge organiser linked to the Year 6 grammar terms that the children need to know.
+Other knowledge organisers will be added as required which link to the topics being covered each half term (where available).
+It would be really useful to download and/or print a copy for your child to refer to at home as they help to explain key concepts and topic vocabulary that they need to be familiar with.

 Miss Kaplan - Teacher (CKaplan@sharnbrookprimary.beds.sch.uk)